ddnexus/pagy/docs/how-to.md

 | [semantic](extras/semantic.md)       | `pagy_semantic_nav`, `pagy_semantic_nav_js`, `pagy_semantic_combo_nav_js`          |
 | [uikit](extras/uikit.md)             | `pagy_uikit_nav`, `pagy_uikit_nav_js`, `pagy_uikit_combo_nav_js`                   |

-Helpers are the preferred choice (over templates) for their performance.
 If you need to override a `pagy_nav*` helper you can copy and paste it in your helper and edit it there.
 It is a simple concatenation of strings with a very simple logic.

 Depending on the level of your overriding, you may want to read the [Pagy::Frontend API documentation](api/frontend.md) for complete control over your helpers.